Agentic AI can radically change guest relations, but should it?

 Now imagine that, instead of waiting in line, the family pulls out their phone and asks an AI assistant that instantly knows their location, preferences, and remaining itinerary.
 Within seconds, it provides directions to the nearest family restroom, reschedules their missed shows based on current wait times, and suggests a nearby quiet area with activities for overtired children.
 The entire interaction happens without involving your already-stretched staff.

 This isn't science fiction.
-It's the promise of agentic AI—and it's arriving faster than most attraction operators realize.
+This is what agentic AI in hospitality looks like, and it's arriving faster than most attraction operators realize.

 The pressure to evolve guest services